A Fine 18th century lead figure of the Dancing Faun by John Cheere 1709–1787

 There are three other known copies located at Castle Hill in Devon, Castle Howard, and Rousham in Oxfordshire.

 From the workshops of John Cheere 1709–1787 John Cheere was the 18th century’s foremost maker of lead statues in England.
 Cheere’s Hyde Park Corner workshop in London flourished from 1737 until his death in 1787.
 During the mid 18th century his sales were numerous with commissions for the great gardens of England – examples of which can still be seen in the gardens of Stourhead, Stowe, Kew, and Rousham to name but a few.

-The Faun is a mythical creature - the Roman's twin to the Greek’s Satyr.
-They are both woodland creatures known to be affiliated with Bacchus (or the Greek’s Dionysus).
-Both versions of this God are known for wine, music, dancing, and merriment, which is why our Faun is depicted dancing and playing musical instruments.
-A cymbal is in each hand and the scabellum underfoot (foot clapper) with which to keep time.
+More on the Faun The Faun is a mythical creature and the Roman companion to the Greek’s Satyr.
+They are both woodland creatures known to be affiliated with Bacchus (or the Greek’s Dionysus); although the faun is typically considered to be more handsome than the Satyr who is often depicted with large horns and grotesque features accompanied by lewd behavior.
+Both are known for wine, music, dancing and merriment, which is why our Faun is depicted dancing and playing musical instruments.

 To learn more about the history of English lead ornamentation, please visit our blog.